-The faith itself revolves around The Seven Sacraments of Baptism, Reconciliation, Confirmation, Eucharist, Penance, Holy Orders and Marriage.
-As one of the Seven Sacraments, marriage is very important to Catholics and the Church teaches that marriage is ‘God’s doing’.
+The Catholic faith revolves around The Seven Sacraments of Baptism, Reconciliation, Confirmation, Eucharist, Penance, Holy Orders and Marriage.
+As one of the Seven Sacraments, marriage is very important in Catholicism and the Church teaches that marriage is ‘God’s doing’.
 These days, around 10,000 marriages take place each year in Catholic Churches across the United Kingdom.

 It is not a pre-requisite for either partner to be a practising Catholic, although some priests views may differ on this.
 On the whole, as long as neither partner has been married before, at least one partner has been baptised as a Catholic, and the couple are willing to sign up to the four basic principles of marriage, the priest should be happy to conduct the ceremony.